3/14/2025

 speaker

-Yeah, Mark, good morning and thanks for the question.
+Yeah, Mark, good morning, and thanks for the question.
 I think a couple of things.
-Coming out of Q4 of last year, we definitely felt the momentum and an uptick of client behavior.
+Coming out of Q4 of last year, we definitely felt a momentum and an uptick of client behavior.
 We felt some positivity of growth and hiring activity, not necessarily in one specific area or geography, but in specific pockets within clients.
 Commercial has always been a growing piece.
-Technology is hit and miss and bouncing back on the functional area.
+Technology is growing. hit and miss and bouncing back on the functional area.
 But now coming into Q1 and what we're looking at now is there's still that momentum, but there's a little bit of a hesitation still and uncertainty in the market.
-And that uncertainty is having our partners question some of their hiring initiatives and hiring volumes, but still a more positive viewpoint than what we saw in beginning of 2024, a year ago today.
+And that uncertainty is having our partners question some of their hiring initiatives and hiring volumes, but still a more positive viewpoint than what we saw in beginning of 2024 a year ago today.

 speaker